 Litigation Strategy in First Biomet M2a Metal on Metal Hip Trial

-The litigation strategy of Maglio Christopher & Toale, P.A. and partner firm, Nash & Franciskato, gives their Biomet M2a clients options not available to others across the country.
+The litigation strategy of mctlaw and partner firm, Nash & Franciskato, gives their Biomet M2a clients options not available to others across the country.
 “By filing our clients’ Biomet metal on metal cases in state courts, we have been able to uncover millions of additional documents that help prove that these are defective hip replacements and that Biomet has known about it for years,” says Maglio.
 That same evidence was denied to attorneys litigating Biomet cases in Federal court.
 “We have also taken over 30 depositions of Biomet executives, aggressively questioning them about the defective M2a hips.”
 Recently parties on all sides of the federal litigation indicated a desire to send all cases back to their individual attorneys to prepare for trial.

 Recent Metal on Metal Hip Verdicts

-Other metal on metal hip manufacturers have faced jaw-dropping verdicts against them.
+Other metal-on-metal hip manufacturers have faced jaw-dropping verdicts against them.
 Juries in 3 separate trials ordered Johnson & Johnson subsidiary, DePuy Orthopaedics, to pay a $1-billion verdict to six plaintiffs in California, a $502 million-dollar verdict to 5 plaintiffs in Texas, and a $247-million verdict to six injured plaintiffs in New York.

 In 2014 Biomet agreed to a $56 million-dollar settlement over the M2a-38 and Magnum hips, but it only applied to a very small number of U.S. patients and came with many strings attached, leaving out thousands of people with M2a hips.